-The American Medical College Application Service (AMCAS) reported an increase of nearly 17% in medical school applications in 2020.
-Now contrast that with the average year-on-year increase of roughly 3% in the past decade (Weiner, 2020).
-This surge can be attributed to a variety of factors, but medical schools agree that the COVID-19 pandemic has something to do with the heightened interest in the medical profession.
-Aspiring physicians that intend to join the medical workforce are now looking for the easiest medical schools to get into, considering the rigorous admission process that applicants go through each year.
+In 2020, the American Medical College Application Service (AMCAS) reported a 17% increase in medical school applications.
+That stands in sharp contrast to the average year-on-year increase of roughly 3% in the past decade (Weiner, 2020).
+The marked increased may be traced to a variety of factors, but medical schools agree that the COVID-19 pandemic has something to do with the heightened interest in the medical profession.
+Aspiring physicians who are looking to join the medical workforce are seeking out the easiest medical schools to get into, considering the rigorous admission process that applicants go through each year.

 Data from the Association of American Medical Colleges (AAMC) show that applicants with high Medical College Admission Test (MCAT) scores, usually above 490, and greater than 3.0 grade point average (GPA) typically make it to medical school.
 The selection process, however, is not fully dependent on the MCAT score and the applicant’s GPA since other factors, such as volunteer and extracurricular work, the qualities of the applicant as well as personal traits all add up to the final rating.